linzhangUCA/project_ros2_painter/README.md

 # Project - ROS2 Managed Robot

 This is the final project in Robotics 1 class.
 In this project, we will control the simulated turtle to write **UCA** on the simulation canvas.
-In the mean time, your hexa robot is expected to draw same letters on a white board.
-All the tasks will be managed by ROS2, so get your selfves prepared for:
+In the mean time, your Hexa robot is expected to write same letters on a white board.
+All the tasks will be managed by ROS2, so get your selves prepared for:
--

 ## Workflow
+1. Launch `turtlesim_node`.
+2. Launch a Hexa robot driving node.
+3. Listen to `cmd_vel` topic, drive turtle and Hexa robot at the same time.

 ## Requirements and Metrics